sph-huynh/sophee/content/case-studies/43690/Experience-evaluation-uplift-and-optimisation-of-a-recruitment-process.md

 The challenge for this case study was focusing on volunteer recruitment, and to see what the experience is as a candidate and recruiter, and identify any potential for any uplift.

 The outcome was a more professional structure and process - both in terms of the recruiter knowing how to approach the tasks, and for the candidate going through the experience.

+- Time reduction in the recruitment processm, going from 3-4 minutes/step to <30 seconds [98%+ reduction in time needed/step]
+- Time candidate spent in questionnaire stage timeframe dropped from 47.4 days to 6.9 days
+- Time candidate spent in Feedback stage dropped from 17 days to 2 days
+- Increased hire rate from 2.5% to 27%

 #### Target audience:
 I had a brief understanding of the recruitment process from my own experiences joining the organisation (listed here) - but of course having not been through the process as a recruiter, I cannot assume too much.